dnjp/plan9-on-qemu/README.md

 # Running 9front in Qemu

-This guide assumes you are running a x86-64 Linux machine and that you have an up to date version of Qemu installed.
+This guide assumes you are running a x86-64 Linux machine and that you have an up to date version of Qemu and curl installed.

 In the shell examples below, any snippet starting with `$: ` means that it should be executed on your Linux machine.
 Any snippet starting with `%: ` should